yayocn/ricenoodle/README.md

 # Ricenoodle

 ## notice
-You need forget it if your sites will run on the old browsers.
+You need to forget it if your sites will run on the old browsers.